rkhaslarov/launchdarkly-outdated-feature-flags-reporter-action/README.md

 - `maintainer-teams`: The teams responsible for maintaining the feature flags.
 - `threshold`: The threshold in days for considering a feature flag as ready for removal.
-- `report-type`: The type of report to generate (e.g., 'slack', 'api', or 'default').
+- `report-type`: The type of report to generate (e.g., 'slack', 'API', or 'default').
 - `excluded-tags`: Any tags to be excluded from consideration for removal.
 - `enabled-rules`: Comma-separated list of rules to enable.
 Available rules:
   - **Filter Rules** (must pass ALL enabled filter rules):